-April 19, 2012 – Roanoke, VA – In the time it takes to read this sentence two people in the United States will fall victim to identity fraud.
-The Better Business Bureau is fighting back with its annual ‘Secure Your ID Day’, Saturday, April 20, 2013 at the Salem Civic Center, Stadium Parking Lot.
-Consumers and businesses are encouraged to attend this free community service event and properly shred and destroy their sensitive documents using industrial shredders supplied by Cintas.
+Roanoke, VA – According to a Javelin Strategy & Research report, an American becomes the victim of identity fraud every two seconds.
+The Better Business Bureau is fighting back with its semiannual ‘Secure Your ID Day’ to be held on Saturday, April 26, 2014 at the Salem Civic Center, Stadium Parking Lot.
+Consumers and businesses are encouraged to attend this free community service event and properly shred and destroy their sensitive documents using industrial shredders supplied by Commonwealth Document Management.

 Who: Better Business Bureau Serving Western VA